a1v0/advent-of-code-2023/README.md

 I don't know if this is the accepted way of doing a Jest-style `beforeAll`, but it certainly works!

+## How to run each challenge

+# [PLACEHOLDER: THINK ABOUT HOW TO DO THIS.
+WE COULD HAVE AN ENORMOUS SWITCH STATEMENT THAT TAKES AN ARG FROM THE CONSOLE AND RUNS THE CHALLENGE ACCORDINGLY.
+IF NO DAY IS GIVEN, DISPLAY A MESSAGE.
+THAT'S MY PREFERRED OPTION]

 ## Unit testing with xUnit

 Each day has its own test file and each test within that day has a trait of `dp` (day/part) of `x,y`, where `x` is the day and `y` is the part.